bliu8/PennApps2025/REPORT.md

 - Introduced a production-ready Node/Express API (`server/`) with MongoDB persistence for postings and scanned label data.
 - Enabled camera / library uploads with Google Vision integration hooks so label text, allergens, and expiry data flow straight into MongoDB.
 - Brought the Discover experience to life with a real map backed by live coordinates, including graceful fallbacks when location permissions are denied.
+- Secured the FastAPI API with Auth0 JWT validation and added an Expo login gate so only authenticated neighbors can access scans, nudges, and postings.

 ## New Functionality
 ### Light, Minimal UI